HoutarouOreki/ContactsBookApplication/readme.md

 ## Validation

 There's both frontend and backend validation.
-Only first name, last name, email, and phone numbers are validated.
+Only first name, last name, email, phone numbers, and zip-code are validated.

 ## Technologies and frameworks
 - Angular 16